keymanapp/keyman/common/predictive-text/docs/worker-communication-protocol.md

 * `predict`'s `context` there should match `context` here.
 * `predict`'s `transform` there should match `postTransform` here.
+    - In the case that a distribution of Transforms was specified, rather than just one, only the 'base' keystroke's Transform should be used.

 These serve as a snapshot in time of the state in which the Suggestion was generated.